 - Shade

-The type of soil in which your plant is planted plays a significant role in its health.
-While issues regarding nutrients are not as common as the first two subheads, they do happen.
+The soil your tomato plant grows in plays a significant role in its health.
+While issues related to nutrients are not as common as the previous causes, they do occur.

-This category is another common cause or medium for the development of tiny white spots on tomato plant leaves.
+Diseases are another common cause of white spots on tomato plants.

 High humidity, poor drainage, and low air circulation can lead to plant diseases.
 Lack of sun, cooler temperatures, and excessive watering can also be factors.

 Septoria leaf spot first appears on the lower leaves of the plant.
-You may notice circular gray spots with dark borders.
+You may notice small circular gray or tan spots with dark borders.

 Treatment: